Exfoliation (cosmetology)

 In cosmetology, exfoliation is the removal of the surface skin cells and built-up dirt from the skin's surface.
-The term comes from the Latin word exfoliare ('to strip off leaves').'
+The term comes from the Latin word exfoliare ('to strip off leaves').
 This is a regular practice within the cosmetic industry, both for its outcome of promoting skin regeneration as well as providing a deep cleanse of the skin barrier.
 Being used in facials, this process can be achieved by mechanical or chemical means, such as microdermabrasion or chemical peels.
 Exfoliants are advertised as treatments that enhance beauty and promote a youthful and healthy appearance.

 History

 Exfoliation was first practiced among the ancient Egyptians.
-This was also used in Asia, specifically in China, during the Qing Dynasty (1644–1912).
+This was also used in China, during the Qing Dynasty (1644–1912).

 Mechanical exfoliation

-Exfoliation methods used in Canada, 2011.
-Shown: top right, a bath sponge made of plastic mesh; lower right, a brush with a pumice stone on one side and a natural bristle brush on the other side, for foot exfoliation; lower left, a mud mask package for facial exfoliation; top left, a jar of perfumed body scrub to be used while bathing.

 Mechanical exfoliation methods involve physically scrubbing the skin with an abrasive material.
 These types of exfoliants include microfiber cloths, adhesive exfoliation sheets, microbead facial scrubs, crêpe paper, crushed apricot kernel or almond shells, sugar or salt crystals, pumice, and abrasive materials such as sponges, loofahs, brushes, and fingernails.
 A variety of facial scrubs are available in over-the-counter products for application by the user.
 People with dry skin should avoid exfoliants which have a significant portion of pumice, or crushed volcanic rock.
 Pumice is known as a material to exfoliate the skin of the feet.